Ariel Helwani: Personal life

-Tony Khan
+He is a fan of the New York Knicks, Buffalo Bills, Toronto Blue Jays, and Montreal Canadiens.
+He has previously supported the association football team Everton FC, but rescinded his support for the club at the end of the 2021-22 season.
+Helwani currently supports Nottingham Forest, and has interviewed former Nottingham Forest forward Brennan Johnson, claiming to be a "huge fan" of his.

-Helwani has an ongoing feud with All Elite Wrestling founder Tony Khan.
-The feud began in October 2022 when Khan was interviewed on The Ariel Helwani Show, and refused to comment or answer questions on numerous questions pertinent to the status of AEW at the time (namely, CM Punk's contract status after the events of the All Out (2022) post-show media scrum), a fact that Helwani publicly stated made the interview the worst he'd ever conducted.
-The feud escalated when Helwani was invited by AEW competitor WWE to appear at Elimination Chamber (2023) (and the WWE Smackdown broadcast prior), both held in his hometown of Montreal.
-During the Smackdown broadcast, Khan referred to Helwani as a fraud on Twitter, which lead to Helwani to refer to Khan as a "snowman".
-This feud was played out during the Elimination Chamber broadcast when WWE commentator Michael Cole referred to Helwani as an, "unbiased, world-renowned, combat sports journalist".
-According to Helwani himself, Cole's words on commentary, "popped the boys in the back".
+Ariel is also a fan of darts.
+He has received praise from Eddie Hearn and Hearn believes that Ariel can be a catalyst for the growth and popularity of the sport in North America.

 Honors and awards

 Helwani has won MMA Journalist of the Year at the World MMA Awards every year since 2010.
 In 2011, Fight!
 Magazine named him as one of their "Power 20", a list of the "most significant power players, movers, shakers, ambassadors, and game-changers in MMA".
 Helwani won 2014 Journalist of the Year at the Awakening WMMA Awards.

 Helwani has hosted two separate Helwani Nose Awards events in Chicago and Las Vegas, where current and former MMA fighters participate in a UFC trivia show for the Nose World Order belt.